 With a limited-time balance transfer offer, if you are approved you will pay a lower rate for a specific period of time.
 At the end of that specified period, any balance you have remaining will accrue interest at the standard rate for that card.

 “There are many ways to get out of debt,” says U.S. News and World Report credit card expert and consumer finance analyst Beverly Harzog, “But if you still have good-to-excellent credit (a FICO score of at least 720 or so), a balance transfer credit card might be your get-out-of-debt ticket.”

 If you have great credit, you might qualify for a balance transfer credit card that offers a 0% introductory interest rate.
-Right now, the best cards have intro periods ranging from 12 months to 21 months.
+Right now, the best balance transfer cards have intro periods ranging from 12 months to 21 months.

 But note that there’s a balance transfer fee of 3% to 5% with most credit cards.
 If you end up paying a fee, make sure you add that to the cost of repaying the debt.